byojelly/byojelly.github.io/_posts/2017-09-26-houses_nokogiri_and_cli_oh_my.markdown

 when you review the permissions :
         r = read
 				w = write
         x - execuctable

-if your executable file does not contain x, then it is more difficult for the user to directly call the program from the cli prompt to give executabel permission to the file you must type the following in terminal:
+If your executable file does not contain x, then it is difficult for the user to directly call the program from the terminal/cli prompt.
+To give executable permission to the file you must type the following in terminal:
         "chmod +x name-of-project"
         #above name-of-project is the name of the executable file
-        #after the change you can now execute the file by typing the below text directly into terminal:
+        #after this change, you can now execute the file by typing the below text directly into terminal:
             ./bin/name-of-project
         #this teaches our operating system how to interpeate ruby (using the shabing header line)

-setup the bones - methods call, list, menu, goodbye
+At this point you can setup the bones of the application by defining methods such as call, list, menu, goodbye, etc.
 --------------------------------
-then setup the higher thinking of your code
+After you cosmetically setup your code for how the ideal program would run, you can then setup the higher thinking of your code.
 -----------
-When running in terminal  ./bin/console for first time after setting up the deal.rb (under lib folder and daily_deal folder) i received the following error
+After setting up your main .rb file, when running ./bin/console in terminal I received the following error
-              Bundler could not find compatible versions for gem "bundler":
+*              Bundler could not find compatible versions for gem "bundler":
                 In Gemfile:
                   bundler (~> 1.15)